Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 <h3>Scenario</h3>

 <p>
-    In order to make the scenario clear, let's take a practical example:
+    Let's take a practical scenario as a reference:
 </p>

 ~~~gherkin